 Problems Anticipated

-We do not anticipate particular difficulties with this project if we have agreement of the Ministry of Health to participate in this study and ethics approval for the national study protocol at the national level.
+We do not anticipate particular difficulties with this project where we have agreement of the Ministry of Health to participate in this study and ethics approval for the national study protocol at the national level.

-A Master Protocol for this study that will be reviewed by the WHO Research Ethics Committee can facilitate discussions with Ministries of Health and research partners at the national level.

 Project Management

 Ms Kotoji Iwamoto will have the overall responsibility for the management of this project for the WHO Regional Office for Europe and will be supported by a consultant, Dr Jane Robertson.

-At the country level we will establish a working relationship with a nominated University Department, professional pharmaceutical society or relevant agency within the Ministry of Health at the national level.
+At the country level Marine Baidauri will be an investigator..
 There will be regular interactions between the country-based research personnel and the WHO Europe Health Technologies and Pharmaceuticals (HTP) Programme to ensure that the project is undertaken according to the agreed and approved national methodology and is completed in a timely way.

 WHO Europe HTP Programme will assist national research teams in the interpretation of the study findings and preparation of reports, manuscripts and presentations that follow from this work.